ryanpcole/EnviroDIY_Mayfly_Logger/setup-notes.md

 ## Setup
 1. Download vscode
-2. download the PlatformIO IDE extension for vscode PlatformIO is a library manager for arduino that makes getting all the necessary libraries together a lot easeir
+2. download the PlatformIO IDE extension for vscode from the extensions menu (four blocks) on the left sidebar.
+    PlatformIO is a library manager for arduino that makes getting all the necessary libraries together a lot easeir
 3. Clone github repo ryanpcole/EnviroDIY_Mayfly_Logger
 4. create platformio.ini file in the root of the repo with the following: